deltaryz/sharez/README.md

 There will be an OK button below or above the recording region, when pressed it will immediately stop recording and upload the video to transfer.sh, and then copy a shareable URL to the clipboard.

+By default, the recording will be saved in the same directory as `capture.py`.

 Commandline Flags:
 * `--rm` - remove the video file after script runs
 * `--no-upload` - do not upload to transfer.sh